prashantevolvus/crux/faq.md

 Those who started this, we are people working in IT company a regular day job.
 We are not necessarily regular programmers.

 ### Why did you start this project?
 We needed a tool for managing finances of our project.
-Excel templates that created were unweildy and market did not offer anything interesting.
+Excel templates that we created were unweildy and market did not offer anything interesting.
 So we thought let us sharpen our programming skills and started this.

 ## Coding